Tips & Best Practices

 Free Guide

 Favicons might be tiny, but they're mighty.
 That 16×16 pixel square in your browser tab carries your brand identity, helps users navigate between tabs, and can even boost your site's perceived professionalism.
-Yet most sites still use blurry, badly sized icons that look like they time-traveled from 2005.
+Yet most sites still use blurry, badly sized icons that look like they time-travelled from 2005.

 This guide covers everything you need to know about favicon design in 2025 - from technical requirements to design principles that ensure your icon looks sharp everywhere.